ghostkcleung/tft_framework/tft_implement/README.md

 # Implement your screen

-You may implement your screen by inherit the "Screen" class.
+You may implement your own screen by inherit the "Screen" class.

 Just let the screen know how to "drawRect()".